This telephoto lens transforms your Fuji body into a top-tier system for portraits and much, much more.

 Due to the ratio of focal length and aperture, the 56mm F1.2 and the 90mm F2 actually end up with similar depth of field.
 However, the 90mm reigns supreme in terms of compression and subject isolation.
 It's also worth noting that the 56mm F.12 is among the worst of Fuji's offerings in terms of autofocus performance.

-The 80mm F2 does just about everything the 90mm F2 can do, but it's minimum focusing distance.
+The 80mm F2.8 does just about everything the 90mm F2 can do, while trading a depth of field for a better minimum focusing distance.
 However, that comes at the loss of an almost 15mm equivalent, which impacts the reach and compression that make the 90mm F2's images so milky.

 At the end of the day, we're splitting hairs here – all 3 are fabulous lenses.
 But my pick is hands down the 90mm F2 – particularly because I've already got a $30 Helios 58mm f/2 to cover a shorter tele range.